The REST API version 5.2

 Now we want to make use of the REST API to access the data using the browser.
 This will allow us to integrate graphs in a web site.
 Expand the rest folder and open the file named app.py:

-To execute the file use terminal and switch to the Covid-19-Analysis/src/rest directory and start uvicorn using the following command:
+To execute the file use terminal and switch to the Covid-19-Analysis/src/rest

 uvicorn app:app

 Start your browser and connect to http://localhost:8000/api/data/DE,UK/Cases? to show a graph of daily cases in Germany and the UK.
-To stop uvicorn switch back to your terminal and press CTRL + C.
+To stop uvicorn switch back to your terminal and press CTRL + C

 The browser will connect to your local server and of course you can connect to it from a separate machine using the IP address of your local system.
 You may also use our own web server: try this link mb.cmbt.de/api/data/DE,UK/Cases?.
 If you connect to mb.cmbt.de/docs you will find a simplified user interface to test the REST API.